NIHR Fellowships FAQs

 A. When we say response mode we mean there won’t be any prioritisation for any one specific area of research over another.
 In response mode anyone who meets the eligibility criteria for a scheme is able to apply, and funding decisions are made based upon those deemed fundable by the Panels and the ranking of fundable applications.

-Q. Can I apply for 2 different levels of Fellowship at the same time?
+Q. Can I apply for two different levels of Fellowship at the same time?
 E.g. Pre-doctoral and Doctoral Fellowships?

 A. No, you will need to decide which fellowship you are going to apply to.
 If you would like to discuss this further in relation to your personal circumstances please get in touch with the NIHR.